operator-framework/operator-sdk/doc/ansible/dev/developer_guide.md

       foo: bar
 ```

+### Ansible Operator Conditions
+The Ansible Operator has a set of conditions which it will use as it performs
+its reconciliation procedure.
+There are only a few main conditions:

+* Running - the Ansible Operator has called Run on the Ansible Runner to invoke
+  your Ansible logic.

+* Successful - if the run has finished and there were no errors, the Ansible
+  Operator will be marked as Successful.
+It will then wait for the next
+  reconciliation period.

+* Failed - if there is any error during the reconcilation run, the Ansible
+  Operator will be marked as Failed with the error message from the error that
+  caused this condition.
+If the failure is intermittent, often times the
+  situation can be resolved when the Operator reruns the reconcilation loop.

 ### Using k8s_status Ansible module with `up local`
 This section covers the required steps to using the `k8s_status` Ansible module
 with `operator-sdk up local`.
 If you are unfamiliar with managing status from